Thie1e/cutpointr/README.md

   opt_cut
 }
 #> Running bootstrap...
+#> 8 Missing values in bootstrap, e.g. due to sampling of only one class
+#> 8 Missing values in bootstrap, e.g. due to sampling of only one class
 #> # A tibble: 2 x 18
 #>   subgroup direction optimal_cutpoint method          sum_sens_spec   acc
 #>   <chr>    <chr>                <dbl> <chr>                   <dbl> <dbl>